-This is the web’s biggest and best guide to DJ controllers, brough to you in association with UDG Gear.
-Whether you’re looking for your first DJ controller, an upgrade, modular DJ gear, club equipment that can work with your laptop and DJ software, or even to built a mini set-up around your iPad or iPhone – if it’s out there and in reasonable supply, it’s here.
-This guide is more than twice the size of our 2012 guide.
+This is the web’s biggest and best guide to DJ controllers, brought to you in association with UDG Gear, with 155 of the best DJ controllers reviewed and rated.
+Whether you’re looking for your first DJ controller, an upgrade, modular DJ gear, club equipment that can work with your laptop and DJ software, or even to build a mini set-up around your iPad or iPhone – if it’s out there and worth telling you about, it’s here in our 2014 DJ controller buyers guide.

-This guide is brought to you in association with UDG Gear, makers of bags, trolleys, stands and cases for all types of DJ and production gear.
+This year’s Digital DJ Tips controller buyers guide is brought to you in association with UDG Gear, makers of all bags, trolleys, stands and cases for all types of DJ and production gear.

 - We’ve focused on DJ controllers for “mainstream” DJ software.
 If you want to use production software for DJing, this guide doesn’t cover such controllers, and it doesn’t cover producer-focused “general” Midi controllers either (or it’d be three times the size!)

 - Our ratings are reached after careful consideration, but are only a guide.
-We know all of this gear well, and we assess it from the point of view of the beginner to semi-pro digital DJ.
+We reach out to all companies, and only include gear from those who work with us so we can review their gear to give a fair assessment.
+When we run our tests, we assess the gear from the point of view of the beginner to semi-pro digital DJ.
 Be aware that ratings in our individual reviews may differ from those here, especially for older controllers, as we constantly reassess as the market changes.

 - We know you want to look closely at the controllers!
 Click on any picture for a bigger version, then you can often click the icon in the top-right for even closer zooming.

 - We’ve included good places to buy from.
 As well as rating all of the DJ controllers, we’ve shown you where to get them from in the USA, UK and Europe.
 Where we’ve carried a full review and/or demo video of the controller, we link to that too